-- (c) the accessory apartment shall comply with the provisions contained in a Municipal Registration By-law; - (d) an accessory apartment shall comply with all applicable health and safety standards, including but not necessarily limited to those set out in the Ontario Building Code and Ontario Fire Code; and, - (e) an accessory apartment shall comply with Ontario Regulation 179/06 under the Conservation Authority Act as they relate to development within lands affected by flooding, erosion, or located within hazardous lands. - 8.1.14 The Town of Georgina, in consultation with York Region shall undertake an analysis of second residential units in ancillary structures and amend the Official Plan implement Section 16(3)(b) of the Planning Act. - 8.1.14 A review of the cumulative impacts of accessory apartments on municipal water and sewer capacity will be undertaken in conjunction with York Region, two years following the approval of Official Plan Amendment No. 116. - 8.1.13 An accessory apartment may be permitted in a detached accessory building or structure to the primary dwelling, in the Rural Area, Agricultural Protection Area and Hamlet Area designations, provided that there is only one dwelling unit within the primary dwelling. - 8.1.14 At the time of the Zoning By-law Comprehensive Review, the Town will further regulate an accessory apartment in a detached accessory building or structure. - 8.1.15 Prior to the Zoning By-law Comprehensive Review, the Town may consider site-specific Zoning By-law amendments in the permitted designations outlined in Section 8.1.13.
-The following will be considered when reviewing applications to amend the Zoning By-law to permit an accessory apartment in a detached accessory building or structure: - (a) the lot is equal to or greater than 0.2 hectares; - (b) adequate servicing (sewage and potable water) is available; - (c) sufficient parking is available to accommodate the accessory apartment; - (c) the creation of the accessory apartment does not require a second driveway on the property, and the existing driveway is of a sufficient width to allow for parallel means of access and egress for one additional vehicle to and from the driveway, without occupying more than 50% of the front yard.
+- 8.1.14 The Town of Georgina, in consultation with York Region shall undertake an analysis of second residential units in ancillary structures and amend the Official Plan implement Section 16(3)(b) of the Planning Act. - 8.1.14 A review of the cumulative impacts of accessory apartments on municipal water and sewer capacity will be undertaken in conjunction with York Region, two years following the approval of Official Plan Amendment No. 116. - 8.1.12 An accessory apartment may be is permitted in a detached accessory building or structure to the primary dwelling, in the Rural Area, Agricultural Protection Area and Hamlet Area designations, provided that there is only one dwelling unit within the primary dwelling.
+An accessory apartment in a detached accessory building or structure shall comply with Section 8.1.13 and/or 8.1.14. - 8.1.13 At the time of the Zoning By-law Comprehensive Review, the Town will further regulate an accessory apartment in a detached accessory building or structure. - 8.1.14 Prior to the Zoning By-law Comprehensive Review, the Town may consider site-specific Zoning By-law amendments in the permitted designations outlined in Section 8.1.12.
+The following will be considered when reviewing applications to amend the Zoning By-law to permit an accessory apartment in a detached accessory building or structure: - (a) The lot is equal to or greater than 0.2 hectares; - (b) Adequate servicing (sewage and potable water) is available; - (c) Sufficient parking is available to accommodate the accessory apartment; - (c) The creation of the accessory apartment does not require a second driveway on the property, and the existing driveway is of a sufficient width to allow for parallel means of access and egress for one additional vehicle to and from the